 Customers' Bill of Rights during the Moving Process

-Make the payment amount your professional mover requires and the form agreed to by the movers.
+Making the payment your professional mover requires and reading the forms agreed to by the business.

-Immediately file claims for any delayed, lost, damaged or stolen valuables.
+Immediately filing claims for any delayed, lost, damaged or stolen valuables.

-Which Insurance Covers Damages Caused by Professional Movers?
+Which Insurance Covers Damages Caused by Professional Moving Companies?

-Moving insurance can only be purchased through professional relocation companies.
-These businesses generally don't offer these policies directly because they aren't licensed to sell them.
-Most movers provide valuation coverage to their clients.
-It is a basic limited liability that their companies are responsible for should they damage, lose, or mishandle your goods.
+Moving insurance is value coverage that can only be purchased through professional relocation companies.
+These businesses generally don't offer these policies directly because they aren't licensed to sell them by the insurance industry.
+Most movers provide valuation coverage to their clients or released value protection.
+It is a basic limited liability that their companies are responsible for should they ruin, lose, or mishandle your things.

 Moving insurance policies generally last 90 days (three months) if you keep your belongings in storage at a mover's warehouse.
-Movers allow customers to buy extensions if they must store their goods for a longer time.
+Movers allow clients to buy extensions if they must store their items for a longer time.
 These plans won't cover your things if you place them in self-storage but your renter or homeowner policy may.

 There are several areas you should consider when reviewing your estimate and final moving contract.
 The first section is your estimate type selection.
-This part determines how the professional moving company calculates charges for your shipment.
+This part determines how professional moving companies calculate charges for your shipment.
 Next, examine the liability coverages they offer.
-There should be two:
+There should be three coverage options: